PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/build_and_install_lib_en.rst

      │       └── zlib
      └── version.txt

-Version information about the predict library has been recorded in version.txt,including Git Commit ID,usage of OpenBlas or MKL math library,CUDA/CUDNN version number,for example:
+Version information about the predict library has been recorded in version.txt, including Git Commit ID, usage of OpenBlas or MKL math library, CUDA/CUDNN version number, for example:

   .. code-block:: text